 Key Characteristics – long smooth fur that sweeps away from its head, no rosettes or twirls should be present.

 At first glance, the Coronet looks similar to the silkie!
 If you look at his head however the fur will have a crest on the forehead.
 The crest will be completely symmetrical, have a small centre, and be free from hairs sticking out.
 This is another breed that needs a lot of brushing!

 Key Characteristics – long smooth fur growing backwards over its body, it will have a crest on its head with a small centre.

 The Texel guinea pig was originally bred in Britain and is recognized by the ACBA.
 They have soft and curly fur all over their bodies.
 The fur is coarser and not as fluffy around their faces.

 Texel’s fur can easily get tangled up due to its rough texture and so it’s vital to practice a regular grooming routine and brush them at least once a day.

 Key Characteristics – curly and fluffy fur

 The Teddy guinea pig breed has a short fair that is really thick and almost stands up on end.
 They also have an upturned nose.

-They are named “Teddy” as there fur makes them closely resemble a stuffed toy!
+They are named “Teddy” as their fur makes them closely resemble a stuffed toy!
 Although their fur is not as soft as other guinea pig breeds.

 Key Characteristics – teddy bear type fur that is short and stands up on end

 The white-crested guinea pig is similar to the American but it has one rosette on its head.
 ACBA only recognizes the rosette as being white and it also has to be the only white that the guinea pig has on its body.

 This breed of guinea pig is quiet and prefers to keep to itself.
 They are not well suited to households that have children due to their quiet nature.

 They are easy to manage as they have short and smooth fur that can be kept well maintained with weekly grooming.